 - Readiness conference—Between one and 14 days prior to the trial date, the court holds a meeting with all lawyers working on the trial and you must be present in court.
 The court determines if a trial is necessary or if a plea agreement is possible.

-Los Angeles criminal defense for trials, sentencing, and post-conviction
+Beverly Hills criminal defense for trials, sentencing, and post-conviction

 The Law Office of Bradley S. Sandler and the Beverly Hills Criminal Defense Law Group support your case through a trial and beyond.
 Our criminal defense law firm makes sure your jury is fair and impartial, presents evidence at trial, and limits the negative effects of a conviction or plea agreement on your life.